apache/sedona/docs/tutorial/snowflake/sql.md

 ## Range join query

 !!!warning
 	Sedona range join in Snowflake does not trigger Sedona's optimized spatial join algorithm while Sedona Spark does.
 It uses Snowflake's default Cartesian join which is very slow.
-Therefore, it is recommended to use Sedona's S2-based join or Snowflake's native ST functions to do range join, which will trigger Snowflake's `GeoJoin` algorithm.
+Therefore, it is recommended to use Sedona's S2-based join or Snowflake's native ST functions + native `Geography` type to do range join, which will trigger Snowflake's `GeoJoin` algorithm.

 Introduction: Find geometries from A and geometries from B such that each geometry pair satisfies a certain predicate.
-Most predicates supported by SedonaSQL can trigger a range join.

 Example: